pixelbakker/legaltech/MeglerStandardUOADraft.md

 purchasePriceInNOK: "12.344.000"
 estimatedPurchasePriceInNOK: "11.100.000"
 settlementAmountInNOK:"12.500.000"
-creditor: "TBD"
+creditor: "Creditor AS"
-debitor: "TBD"
+debitor: "Debtor AS"
 fixedConsiderationForDeferredTaxBenefitInNOK: "12.233"
 fixedDeductionForDeferredTaxInNOK: "10.212"

-subsidiary_1_name: ""
+subsidiary_1_name: "Kroken 4 AS"
-subsidiary_1_regNo: ""
+subsidiary_1_regNo: "1277231771"
-subsidiary_2_name: ""
+subsidiary_2_name: "Alna 12 AS"
-subsidiary_2_regNo: ""
+subsidiary_2_regNo: "127672167"
 theCompany: "Brugata 12 AS"
 theEstateAgency: "Eiendomsmagnaten AS"
 thePurchaser: "Bruube AS"
 theSeller: "Avenir AS"
-titleHoldingCompany: ""
+titleHoldingCompany: "The Title Company AS"
-titleHoldingCompanyOrgNo: ""
+titleHoldingCompanyOrgNo: "1723872372"
-titleNo: ""
+titleNo: "82772"

 # If subsidiary set this to 'Group' otherwise use 'Company'
-companyOrGroup:"Company"
+companyOrGroup: "The CompanyGroup AS"

 # Optional Clauses
-ifSubsidiary: false
+ifSubsidiary: true
-ifUseTitleHoldingCompany: false
+ifUseTitleHoldingCompany: true
 ifFixedConsiderationForDeferredTaxBenefit: true
 ifFixedDeductionForDeferredTax: true

 # Footnote 9
-ifCompanyBankLoansNotRepaid: false
+ifCompanyBankLoansNotRepaid: true

 # Footnote 11
-ifIncludeSellerLoanClause:true
+ifIncludeSellerLoanClause: true
 sellerLoanAmountInNOK: "NOK 4.100.000"

 # Footnote 12 & 13.
 Only one option can be true, the others false.
-ifSimplifiedAuditOfBalanceSheet:true
+ifSimplifiedAuditOfBalanceSheet: true
-ifStandardAuditOfBalanceSheet:false
+ifStandardAuditOfBalanceSheet: false
-ifThoroughAuditOfBalanceSheet:false
+ifThoroughAuditOfBalanceSheet: false
-companyAccountantName:"PWC"
+companyAccountantName: "PWC"

 # Footnote 15 Only one can be true
-ifStandardClosingConditions:false
+ifStandardClosingConditions: false
-ifUncertainClosingConditions:true
+ifUncertainClosingConditions: true
-numberOfClosingDaysWhenUncertainConditions:14
+numberOfClosingDaysWhenUncertainConditions: 14

 # Footnote 16 If seller require name change
 ifSellerRequireNameChange: true
-designationToRemove: "NameToRemove"
+designationToRemove: "The NameToRemove"

-##Footnote 18, dette er en endring.Og dette
+##Footnote 18
-ifUseExtendedClauseDueToCompetitionAct:true
+ifUseExtendedClauseDueToCompetitionAct: true

 # Structured Headers
 level-1: "### 1."